miroberes/CKAD-Exam-Tips/CKAD-Exam-Tips-kubectl-exercises/CKAD-Exam-Tips-kubectl-exercises-001-run-a-pod.md

 #### Start your terminal, the adventure begins...

 The situation with the CKAD and other CK* exams is that we need to be ***fast***.
-To key be fast when editing yaml files and applying them with kubectl apply is - ***don't leave Vim***.
+The key to be fast when editing yaml files and applying them with kubectl apply is - ***don't leave Vim***.
 Yes, we can run `kubectl apply`, even `kubectl replace` right from inside Vim!

 ### A possible CKAD exam scenario